symphonycms/factory/README.md

 # Symphony Factory

 The idea behind Symphony Factory is to provide an easy-to-use HTML, CSS and JavaScript framework to create websites for the Symphony Network with a unified design.
-We hope the factory will make the development and maintenance of existing sites easier and encourage others to create additional ressources.
+We hope the factory will make the development and maintenance of existing sites easier and encourage others to create additional resources.

 [Symphony Factory](http://symphonycms.github.com/factory/) is **currently in beta** and freely available for all Symphony Network sites as a [Git repository](https://github.com/symphonycms/factory/).